vielsoft/disclose.ph/README.md

 Disclose
 ========
-An opensource community driven reporting web application based on Drupal.
+An opensource community driven reporting platform based on Drupal.

 # To install Drupal
 * Import the database from assets folder.